Signs of rare brain condition including stroke, seizures, confusion seen in some Covid-19 patients

 Coronavirus has attacked our faith, belief, it is important to maintain peace, PM tells CMs

-The patient, an airline worker in her 50s, presented with a 3-day history of cough, fever and altered mental status.
+The patient, an airline worker who is in her 50s, presented with a 3-day history of cough, fever and altered mental status.

 Initial laboratory work-up was negative for influenza, with the diagnosis of COVID-19 made by detection of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) viral nucleic acid in a nasopharyngeal swab specimen using the U.S. Centers for Disease Control and Prevention (CDC) 2019-Novel Coronavirus (2019-nCoV) Real-Time Reverse Transcriptase-Polymerase Chain Reaction assay.